Despicable Me Minion Mayhem: Second pre-show room (Gru's laboratory)

-Agnes and Margo start to explain to the audience that they should not be scared of Gru by calling him “just a big, bald teddy bear”.
-Margo remarks that “there is no way he will shoot you with a Fart Gun”, however she is proven to be wrong as Gru activates the Fart Gun, causing it to spray out into the audience.
+Agnes and Margo start to explain to the audience that they should not be scared of Gru by calling him "just a big, bald teddy bear".
+Margo remarks that "there is no way he will shoot you with a Fart Gun", however, she is proven to be wrong as Gru activates the Fart Gun, causing it to spray out into the audience.
 Everyone holds their breath, but Edith states that it actually released a banana scent.
 Upon hearing this, the Minions go crazy and start banging on the windows, much to Gru's dismay.
 Afterwards, Agnes wants to give a present to Gru.
 He states that he would love to accept it, but he needs her to wait, explaining that he is really behind schedule and has to train the public who are on the verge of becoming Minions.
-Margo eagerly asks Gru if the trio can assist him by training the guests: Gru thinks for a moment, but responds with: “I do not think so.”
+Margo eagerly asks Gru if the trio can assist him by training the guests: Gru thinks for a moment, but responds with: "I do not think so."
 However, as Edith starts begging, Gru says that the training is very technical.

 It all becomes clear when Edith explains that their foster father has been reluctant for a while, not wanting to accept his daughters' willings.
-When Margo and Edith finally explain to Gru that the Minion training is “not like it's rocket science, or even fourth grade science” and that “a trained monkey can do it,” he agrees irate, calmly explaining to the audience that he will leave his daughters in charge of the training.
-He leaves the room and wishes the guests luck in their training, and at exactly the same time Agnes attempts to catch up with him to give him her anniversary gift of the girls’ adoption.
+When Margo and Edith finally explain to Gru that the Minion training is "not like it's rocket science, or even fourth grade science" and that "a trained monkey can do it," he agrees irate, calmly explaining to the audience that he will leave his daughters in charge of the training.
+He leaves the room and wishes the guests luck in their training, and at exactly the same time Agnes attempts to catch up with him to give him her anniversary gift of the girls' adoption.
 Edith, however, tells her that Gru already left, which filled Agnes with sorrow, causing her to realize that Gru may have forgotten the anniversary of their adoption.
 Margo explains to her that he has not, and that also they have an important job to do: transforming the audience into Minions and training them for Gru's bidding.
-Margo's determination to initiate the training causes Edith to be pumped up and say: “Let's do this!”.
+Margo's determination to initiate the training causes Edith to be pumped up and say: "Let's do this!".
 After that, the doors to the ride are opened, the public is let through.
-In Japan, the guests wait in their rows until they are directed to their individual safety briefing rooms by a lab assistant.
+In Japan and Singapore, the guests wait in their rows until they are directed to their individual safety briefing rooms by a lab assistant.